Dr. Randi Fredricks, Ph.D. is a therapist, researcher and author with a Ph.D. in Psychology and a Doctorate in Naturopathy. Dr. Fredricks works

 Based on research in this area, experts came to believe that anxiety and depression may sometimes be caused by electrical stimulation of the vagus nerve.
 This belief prompted the development of new therapies for treatment-resistant depression.

 Health care practitioners specializing in alternative therapies for mental health have suggested that an effective way to treat digestive problems is the use of a probiotic, such as Activia or one of the many other brands found in health food stores.
 In addition, there are other dietary therapies that have been found to be helpful in improving intestinal health and relieve symptoms of anxiety and depression, such as special diets and therapeutic fasting.
+Is overthinking interfering with your daily life?
+Take our overthinking test to gain insights and find strategies for a more balanced mindset.

 Liu L, Li Q, Sapolsky R, Liao M, Mehta K, et al. 2011 Transient Gastric Irritation in the Neonatal Rats Leads to Changes in Hypothalamic CRF Expression, Depression- and Anxiety-Like Behavior as Adults.
 PLoS ONE 6(5): e19498. doi:10.1371/journal.pone.0019498